 An audition recording (CD, cassette), twenty to thirty minutes in length, is required of music candidates.
-Recordings should be labeled with the applicant's name, instrument, and works performed.
+Recordings should be labeled with the applicant's name, instrument or voice type, and works performed.
 A recent recital recording may be submitted if the program falls roughly within the repertory guidelines.